tomtom-international/llvm-diagnostics/README.rst

 llvm-diagnostics
 ================

-Python module for creating diagnostics using the LLVM diagnostics specification
+Python module for creating diagnostics using the LLVM diagnostics specifications